Course overview

 - IPA Program of the Institute of Public Accountants (IPA)

-Students who complete the finance major are recognised through the CFA Institute University Affiliation Program.
+- Students who complete the finance major are recognised through the CFA Institute University Affiliation Program.

 Students should consult the professional body or a course adviser to identify additional requirements for membership.

 Note: All information regarding professional recognition is accurate at the date of publication.
-Enquiries regarding accreditation and professional membership should be directed to the School of Health and Social Development in order to ascertain the current status of accreditation at any future point in time beyond publication.
+Enquiries regarding accreditation and professional membership should be directed to the School of Health and Social Development or Deakin Business School in order to ascertain the current status of accreditation at any future point in time beyond publication.
 Representations about accreditation apply only to the course, and the relevant professional body retains discretion as to whom they admit as members of their association.
 Deakin University cannot exercise any control over membership of an external body.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.